jpml-/lafortuna-polyphonic-synthesizer/README.md

 * Load the file from the SD card with abc_load_file(filename)
 * Play the file with abc_play()
-  * (NOTE: this loops until the song is finished as abc-file parsing is too complex for an ISR, so make sure this task is either managed by a scheduler or is the only non-ISR routine if you intend to use it as background music)
+  * (NOTE: this loops until the song is finished as abc-file parsing is too complex for an ISR, so make sure this task is either managed by a scheduler or is the only non-ISR routine if you intend to use it as background music.
+Waveform generation, however, is not blocking and is done using ISR1)
 * Stop playback with abc_stop(), or wait for the song to end and it will stop on its own
 * Check whether the song is playing or not with abc_is_playing()